 How long has Vigilant sponsored a retro program?

-Our group was formed in 1984, one year after L&I started the retro program.
+Our group was formed in 1984, one year after Labor & Industries started the retro program.
 We’ve been helping members with workplace safety programs and workers’ compensation advice in the manufacturing industry ever since.

-Has the Vigilant retro program ever been charged a penalty assessment premium by L&I?
+Has the Vigilant Manufacturing Retro Program ever been charged a penalty assessment premium by L&I?